 Have you ever told a lie?
 Have you ever exaggerated the truth?
 Could you have ever been guilty of gossip or slander?

 10. Thou shalt not covet… (Exodus 20:17)

 Have you ever looked at someone else’s house, wife (or husband), car, income or any other possession and wished you owned for yourself?
 This is a very tough commandment to obey, particularly in Western culture with our materialistic and comfortable lifestyles!
 Even thinking or dreaming about what it would like to have someone that belongs to someone else is coveting!

-I suspect that every human being in history (except Jesus Christ!) is guilty of breaking every one of these commandments at least once, especially if we use Jesus definition of the commandments.
-Even if you maintain that you haven’t broken all of them and want to disagree with Jesus definition of some them, I am certain that every human has broken at least one of the ten commandments!
+I suspect that every human being in history (except Jesus Christ!) is guilty of breaking every one of these commandments at least once, especially if we use Jesus’ definition of the commandments.
+Even if you maintain that you haven’t broken all of them and want to disagree with Jesus’ definition of some them, we are certain that every human has broken at least one of the ten commandments!
 Jesus summed the law up for us in Matthew 22:37-40 where He says:

 Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, Thou shalt love thy neighbor as thyself.
 On these two commandments hang all the law and the prophets.
 (Matthew 22:37-40)

 This should leave us no doubt that we are guilty – no one can claim to have ALWAYS obeyed these two commandments without slipping up once.